mrullldhm/kelasprogramming-nodejs-jan-2024/day-4 (third-part-modules)/personal/README.md

     It helps prevent unnecessary files from being committed to the repository, reducing clutter and improving repository management.

 ### CommonJS
-    Uses require() to import modules and module.exports to export them.
+    - Uses require() to import modules and module.exports to export them.
+    - CommonJS is the default module system in Node.js.
+    - Use .js extension (standard)

 ### ESM/ModulesJS
-    Uses import and export for module handling.
+    - Uses import and export for module handling.
+    - To enablee ESM, 2 method:
+        1. need to set the "type": "module" in package.json
+        2. add .mjs extension to the file

 ### Express Package
     Express is a popular web application framework for Node.js.It simplifies the process of building web applications and APIs by providing a set of tools and features for handling HTTP requests and responses.